OpenVZ/vzkernel/Documentation/bpf/bpf_devel_QA.rst

 Q: How do I report bugs for BPF kernel code?
 --------------------------------------------
-A: Since all BPF kernel development as well as bpftool and iproute2 BPF loader development happens through the netdev kernel mailing list, please report any found issues around BPF to the following mailing
+A: Since all BPF kernel development as well as bpftool and iproute2 BPF loader development happens through the bpf kernel mailing list, please report any found issues around BPF to the following mailing
 list:

- netdev@vger.kernel.org
+ bpf@vger.kernel.org

 This may also include issues related to XDP, BPF tracing, etc.